akarnokd/RxJavaExtensions/README.md

 | OnSubscribeNotCalledException | When any of the `onNext`, `onSuccess`, `onError` or `onComplete` is invoked without invoking `onSubscribe` first. |
 | OnSuccessAfterTerminationException | Wen the `onSuccess` was called after `onError` or `onComplete`. |

+### Multi-hook handlers

+The standard `RxJavaPlugins` allows only one hook to be associated with each main intercept option.
+If multiple hooks should be invoked, that option is not directly supported by `RxJavaPlugins` but can be built upon the single hook scheme.

+The `hu.akarnokd.rxjava2.debug.multihook` package offers hook managers that can work with multiple hooks themselves.

+The various multi-hook managers are built upon the generic `MultiHandlerManager<H>` class.
+The class offers the `register` method to register a particular hook for which a `Disposable` is returned.
+This allows removing a particular hook without the need to remember the hook instance or the manager class.

+#### `OnScheduleMultiHookManager`

+Offers multi-hook management for the `RxJavaPlugins.setScheduleHandler` and `onSchedule` hooks.

+The `enable()` method will install the instance as the main hook, the `disable()` will restore the default no-hook.
+The convenience `append()` will take any existing hook, register it with the manager and install the manager as the main hook.

 ## SoloProcessor, PerhapsProcessor and NonoProcessor